drprado123/FS-CSCI150-F22-Team6/README.md

 # OmegaCalendar
 Omega Calendar is an Android calendar app developed in Kotlin with discord linkage.
 Omega calendar allows users to send Discord notifications about their calendar events.
-Additionally, Omega Calendar is equipped with a custom database and an accompanying Discord bot to configure servers for announcements.
-This facilitates ease of use and convenience for the user.
+Additionally, Omega Calendar is equipped with a custom database.
+To view actual code files, they exist within the AndroidStudioProject folder and can all be found and ran there.
+All documentation and deliverables exist in the other folder, but also links to their online formats are displayed below.
 --------------
 [Link to SRS Documentation](https://docs.google.com/document/d/1yeITOsfgF1X1Quzt2Hch7HRa2fpBxxntKvCUCo332tI/edit?usp=sharing)